dawilles/Wish-Course/README.md

 This is my first project focused on learning HTML and CSS.
 The primary task was to replicate a design from [this Figma template](https://www.figma.com/file/9pK4SryW7h2GFWQGVTwd2S/Example-template?type=design&node-id=1-72&mode=design) as accurately as possible.

+## 🌐 Live Demo

+Check out the live demo to see the site: [Live Demo](https://polite-nasturtium-980f85.netlify.app/).

 ## 🚀 Getting Started

 1. Clone the repository to your local machine.